-Unless stated otherwise all images are copyright of The Tooley & Foster Partnership.
+Unless stated otherwise all images are copyright of Tooley Foster.

 Energy use for heating in typical British houses is taken from the following:

 Heat demand for space heating per dwelling built post-1996 (kWh delivered energy) 14,600 kWh.